Qualifications required towards AA membership grades

 Level 3 Qualifications

-- Examples of arboricultural qualifications at level 3 accepted for AA Technician Membership grade
+- Examples of arboricultural qualifications and certifications at level 3 or higher accepted for AA Technician Membership

 - NVQ/SVQ Tree Work (Arboriculture) – Level 3 or Diploma in work-based Trees and Timber (Arboriculture)